PsyTeachR/reprores-v2/docs/01-intro.md

 ### Install from GitHub

 Many R packages are not yet on <a class='glossary' target='_blank' title='The Comprehensive R Archive Network: a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentation for R.' href='https://psyteachr.github.io/glossary/c#cran'>CRAN</a> because they are still in development.
 Increasingly, datasets and code for papers are available as packages you can download from github.
 You'll need to install the <code class='package'>devtools</code> package to be able to install packages from github.
-Check if you have a package installed by trying to load it (e.g., if you don't have devtools installed, <code><span class='kw'><a href='https://rdrr.io/r/base/library.html'>library</a></span><span class='op'>(</span><span class='va'><a href='https://devtools.r-lib.org/'>devtools</a></span><span class='op'>)</span></code> will display an error message) or by searching for it in the packages tab in the lower right pane.
+Check if you have a package installed by trying to load it (e.g., if you don't have devtools installed, <code><span><span class='kw'><a href='https://rdrr.io/r/base/library.html'>library</a></span><span class='op'>(</span><span class='va'><a href='https://devtools.r-lib.org/'>devtools</a></span><span class='op'>)</span></span></code> will display an error message) or by searching for it in the packages tab in the lower right pane.
 All listed packages are installed; all checked packages are currently loaded.

 <div class="figure" style="text-align: center">
 <img src="images/intro/packages.png" alt="Check installed and loaded packages in the packages tab in the lower right pane." width="100%" />